dreamcatcher-tech/network/website/nfas/Requests/02 Funding.md

 1. Be used to raise capital for a completely non core Dreamcatcher project
 1. Be operated fully by people unaffiliated with the Dreamcatcher team
+1. Be able to fund betterment of an open source project without the agreement of the project leads

 #### Should